TheDoctorMarc-Learning-Projects/SMILEENGINE/README.md

 Particle Spawn Section: you can change the shape for the emission of the particles, the spawn time, if you want burst and the spawn radius for each shape.

 Particle Texture Section: you can decide if the particles have texture, if they have, you can decide the transparency of them and you can change the texture if you want.
+Particles can have an animation if specified, and the user decides the tiling to use a classic spritesheet.

 Expiration Section: you can decide the expiration time for the emitter.

 # Video

 One minute video speed-up that shows the process of authoring scenes in your editor, especially